Strikes over pay to disrupt German air traffic Tuesday

 BERLIN (AP) — German labor union ver.di says its members will stage a strike Tuesday at Frankfurt airport, Germany’s biggest.
+The move prompted Lufthansa to cancel more than 800 flights.

 The strike is part of a broader dispute over pay in German public-sector jobs that also includes utility companies, kindergartens and municipal administrations.

-Ver.di said Monday that strikes are also planned at Munich airport.
+Ver.di said Monday that strikes are also planned at Munich and Bremen airports.
+Lufthansa, Germany’s biggest airline, said it was canceling more than 800 planned flights, including 58 intercontinental connections.

-The union is demanding a 6 percent, or at least 200 euros ($245), pay rise for some 2.3 million public sector employees.
+It said that about 90,000 passengers would be affected, and that it plans to return to a regular schedule on Wednesday.

 Most Read Business Stories